UKHomeOffice/drt-v2/README.md

 ## Feeds

 ### Airports/Flights
 We take feeds from the Airports about flight statuses.
-Most ports use a Json based web service called Chroma, there's a couple of different flavours of that.
+Ports use a variety of formats including JSON.
 LHR has their own proprietary feed based on CSV files on a web server.
-Gatwick use a push service in Microsoft's Azure cloud - we've not wired this one into the new system yet.
+Gatwick use a push service in Microsoft's Azure cloud.

 ### API (Advance Passenger Info)
 This provides us data about the nationality breakdown on incoming flights.

 ### Technical Stack
 Scala server.
 Scalajs reactjs client.
-Communication between client server is primarily via lihaoyi's autowire.
+Communication between client server is via lihaoyi's autowire & spray JSON.
 Server is hosted in play, uses Akka streams to read the feeds, state is store in Akka actors.
 Some of the actors use akka persistence.
-The simulation/optimization algorithm is R, taken directly from Home Office Science.
+The simulation/optimization algorithm is Scala, translated & enhanced from R taken directly from HOAI.

 ### Physical Deployment
 Each port has their own instance.
-The feeds are chose at application start based on envvars
+The feeds are chosen at application start based on envvars

 ![System Flow](doc/architecture/diagrams/systemflow.svg?raw=true)